lozukka/learning-javascript-part2/README.md

 - The main logic flow was a little difficult to figure out, but it slowly was coming together.

 # Project 5: Traffic light
+On the page is a box that changes color.
+User can stop and continue with the color changes.

+I learned:
+- state machine -model